solo-io/solo-docs/gloo/docs/installation/kubernetes/quick_start.md

 helm fetch --untar=true --untardir=. gloo/gloo
 ```

-You can then use either
+You can then use either of the following to install the correspondent flavor of Gloo.

-* `values-ingress.yaml` or
+* `values-ingress.yaml`
 * `values-knative.yaml`

-to install the correspondent flavour of Gloo.
 For example, to install Gloo as your Knative Ingress you can run:

 ```shell
 helm install gloo/gloo --name gloo-knative-0-7-6 --namespace my-namespace -f values-knative.yaml